dprojects/Woodworking/README.md

 # License

-FreeCAD is licensed under LGPL license but Woodworking workbench is licensed under **[MIT](https://github.com/dprojects/Woodworking/blob/master/LICENSE) license, only with the copyright preserved**.
+FreeCAD is licensed under LGPL license but **Woodworking workbench is licensed under [MIT](https://github.com/dprojects/Woodworking/blob/master/LICENSE) license, only with the copyright preserved**.
 I can relese Woodworking workbench with any license because I use FreeCAD only as library, only as kernel.

 In my opinion, LGPL not allows you to earn from your additional work.
-Anything you change or add to LGPL code need to be licesend under LGPL license as well, so you can't sell it.
+Anything you change or add to LGPL code need to be licesend under LGPL license as well, so you cannot sell it.
 MIT license supports talented developers and allows them to earn, sell their work based on the MIT project.

-But you always need to keep the note about real author.
+But **you always need to keep the note about real author**.
 You should never claim you invented Woodworking workbench or any MIT or LGPL projects, that's the author's rights.

-### What you can do
+### What you can

 **For example:**